9 Cool and Different Things to do in Florence, Italy

 While many people love and appreciate art, not everyone loves to spend hours touring the galleries.
 The sheer quantity of museums you can visit in Florence is overwhelming.

-So, for those who would much rather spend the day in the great outdoors, no worries.
-Florence outside of the museums and the galleries is a feast of artistic beauty.
-Just wandering from street to street will be a treat without ever buying an entrance ticket.
+Florence is a feast of artistic beauty outside the museums and the galleries.
+Just wandering from street to street will be a treat without the need to buy an entrance ticket.

-The buildings’ architecture is a joy to behold.
-From Medival to Modern and everything in between.
+The architecture of the buildings is a joy to behold.
+From Medieval to Modern and everything in between.

 I could spend all day finding art in the streets, but I would never bypass the art museums in Florence for anything.